coredns/coredns/README.md

 issue, instead send your report privately to `security@coredns.io`.
 Security reports are greatly appreciated and we will publicly thank you for it.

-### Coordination of security releases with Kubernetes project

-As CoreDNS is now a feature part of Kubernetes, we are organizing our security release process in a way that is compatible with [Kubernetes's security release process](https://github.com/kubernetes/sig-elease/blob/master/security-release-process-documentation/security-release-process.md)

-1. CoreDNS Team may disclose privately the security issue in order to organize the patch and its release.
+CoreDNS Team may disclose privately the security issue in order to organize the patch and its release.

+If you lead a project that includes CoreDNS and need organizing controlled security releases when CoreDNS triggers a security release, contact us at `security@coredns.io` in order to be added to our "Collaborating Projects" and have access to early security release information.

+### Coordination of security releases with Collaborating Projects

+CoreDNS manage a list of "Collaborating Projects" that are assessed CoreDNS consumers and reliable secure projects.
+That list aims to coordinate the security release in a controlled manner:

-1. CoreDNS Team will inform Kubernete's project using kubernetes-security@googlegroups.com as early as possible and coordinate with Kubernete's Team the upcoming security release timeline in such a way that Kubernetes can organize its own security release in compatibility with the public disclosure date of the issue.
+1. When a security issue is raised that triggers a CoreDNS code change and therefore a security release, CoreDNS Team will inform privately each of the Collaborating Projects as early as possible, providing the timeline of CoreDNS release, and coordinating as much as possible the overall upcoming security release timeline in such a way that each project can organize its own security release in compatibility with the public disclosure date of the issue.
 Specifically:
    * public releases should correspond with public disclosure (controlled), i.e. within O(hours)
-   * ideally CoreDNS warns Kubernetes one week before the security release date.
-That time could probably be scrambled downto 24 hours for a critical emergency.
+   * ideally CoreDNS warns the Collaborating Projects one week before the security release date.
-1. CoreDNS Team will provide backwards-compatible patch releases for all of the CoreDNS releases embedded into one of the 3 last releases of Kubernetes.
+1. by default, CoreDNS Team expect to provide a security patch release on top of the current last release of CoreDNS.